radiodee1/exercise-app/README.md

 ## CRON-STYLE MODIFICATION
  Though all exercise posts can be seen in 'my-posts', only exercise posts younger than 90 days are seen in the shared feed.

+ # NOTES:
+ The facebook APP ID is now set in the environment variables.
+VUE_APP_FACEBOOK_APP_ID is the name for the APP ID.